 Call your own auto insurance agent and get clarification from them whether your existing policy covers the deductible or any damages caused to a rental vehicle.
-Many auto insurance companies cover your risk when renting a car, but renting a motorhome may be a whole different story.
+Many auto insurance companies cover your risk when renting a car — but renting a motorhome may be a whole different story.

-RV Insurance FAQs: What You Need To Know
+RV Insurance FAQs – What You Need To Know:

 - Sample RV Insurance Binders

-- Auto Insurance vs RV Rental Insurance
+- Auto Insurance vs. RV Rental Insurance

-If you’re traveling a long distance across the country (especially a one-way trip) it’s best to go with a nationwide chain that has multiple outlets.
+If you’re traveling a long distance across the country (especially on a one-way trip) it’s best to go with a nationwide chain that has multiple outlets.

-One benefit of going with a nationwide service is you can also rent one-way and drop the RV off at your destination.
+One benefit of going with a nationwide company is you can rent one-way and drop the RV off at your destination.
 Of course, this is generally more expensive, but at Cruise America they run special deals that allow you to rent from certain locations with a drop-off at a location they specify for a considerable savings.
 What you’re actually doing is returning an RV that someone else rented one-way and now needs to find its way back home.
 This can be a really good deal if you’re flexible with your destination and travel dates.